Who’s Frida Kahlo? A Proud Mexican Artist.

 On the evening of her death, he met his second wife, Frida’s mother, Matilde Calderon, a devout & pious Catholic.

-Of his career as a photographer, Rainer Huhle wrote an informative article titled More than Frida’s Father.
-Guillermo Kahlo as a pioneer of industrial and architectural photography in Mexico, where he explains how Guillermo flourished as a photographer.
+In his career as a photographer, Rainer Huhle wrote an informative article titled More than Frida’s Father.
+Guillermo Kahlo was a pioneer of industrial and architectural photography in Mexico.

-He used a large-format camera which he could only carry through the city and county aided by an assistant – usually Frida.
-He used this camera to capture carefully composed scenes in long exposure shots, resulting in great depth of field.
+He used a large-format camera, which he could only carry through the city and county aided by an assistant – usually Frida.

 In 1904, the government commissioned him to photograph all of the essential national monuments to mark the centenary of Mexican Independence in 1910.